Last updated on March 29, 2021.

 This may be about to change.

-In that regard, some training agencies are there to help you.
-Scuba divers can easily find local dive sites on SSI’s ‘My Dive Guide’.
-And PADI produced a video that local dive shop managers can share with their clients.
+First, we need to find ways to promote our scuba diving services to local consumers bored at home, in a way that makes them understand they should be excited about doing it “right here, right now” with us.
+In that regard, some training agencies are there to help.
+Scuba divers can easily find local dive sites on SSI’s ‘My Dive Guide’ while PADI produced a video that local dive shop managers can share with their clients.

 Repositioning the Experience at the Core